qwrtln/specialty-coffee-journey/content/cafes/monk-rhodes-greece.md

 ---

 You might expect that visiting a tourist destination like Rhodes would mean compromising on specialty coffee.
-Fortunately, local favorite Monk Coffee proves otherwise.
+Fortunately, local favorite Monk proves otherwise.
 While such a café might blend into the landscape of a metropolitan area, it stands out as a rare find in this historic town.

 |![Monk interior](/cafes/monk-2.jpg)|